picocms/Pico/in-depth/submission_guidelines.md

 Link

-: The URL of the "download" link, at the bottom of your description.
+: The URL of the "Learn More" link, at the bottom of your description.

+Button

+: Specify custom text for the "Learn More" button.
+This is an optional value, not included in the example below.
+We don't recommended changing this text, so be ready to convince us as to why you feel the change is necessary.

 Images